 Stressing new words by saying it a little louder and slower than the rest of the sentence will help your child notice them.

-Name the actions you see your child doing, as they are doing them, for example, climbing the stairs, kicking the ball really far.
+Name the actions you see your child doing, as they are doing them, for example, climbing the stairs, or kicking the ball really far.

 Bath time

-Play games with gestures like a very simple 'Simon says' or do as I'm doing.
+Play games with gestures like a very simple 'Simon says...' or 'do as I'm doing'.
 Gestures and actions help to keep your child focused and notice the message is for them.
 It also gives your child an extra way to be understood by others and boosts their confidence to communicate.

 Talk about things you hear, see and touch.
 Name it.
 Describe it.
 Use the word in a simple sentence.